 Be Inspired: The Most Iconic Film Jewelry

 Fashion magazines and websites can give some great sartorial inspiration for your wardrobe and jewelry box.
 But, have you thought about checking the silver screen for your inspiration.
 After I saw the movie Sucker Punch I wore thigh high socks for months.
 The big screen is a great place to find some jewelry inspiration.
-There has been iconic film jewelry looks, almost since the inception of cinema – statement pieces that are just as memorable now, as the first moment they appeared on screen.
+There have been iconic film jewelry looks, almost since the inception of cinema – statement pieces that are just as memorable now, as the first moment they appeared on the screen.